Pynapse/RPC-Flask-Celery-RabbitMQ/README.md

 RabbitMQ management interface available at: [http://0.0.0.0:15672](http://0.0.0.0:15672)

 ### 2) Run with virtual environment
-(need to change the hostname in celery_obj.celery1 from rabbit to localhost) deactivate your virtualenv, delete .pyc files:
+(need to change the hostname in celery_obj.celery1 from rabbit to localhost), deactivate your virtualenv, delete .pyc files:
 ```